 7. Problems With Your Digestion

-An imbalance of Gastrin, Secretin, and Cholecystokinin can make you experience problems with your digestion.
+An imbalance of gastrin, secretin, and cholecystokinin can make you experience problems with your digestion.
 They help to stimulate the digestive process that break food down into simple molecules, which is later absorbed in the bloodstream.
+Gas, bloating and slow digestion are common hormonal problems that aren’t usually associated with hormonal imbalances, but may be associated with eating bad foods, not chewing your food and eating too much.
+When you don’t have optimal digestion, your body is starving because of poor nutrient extraction.

 8. Craving For Sugar

-Craving for sugar all the time is also a sign of hormonal imbalance, which is due to the Thyroid gland.
+Craving for sugar all the time is also a sign of hormonal imbalance, which is due to the thyroid gland.
 It’s because of hypothyroidism, when your thyroid gland is underactive.
+After eating way more than you should have, or having gone through half a bottle of wine, do you look back and ask yourself why?
+Common causes of cravings and excess eating are adrenal fatigue, insulin resistance, and other hormonal imbalances.

 9. Hair Loss

-It was believed that the main cause of hair loss is underproduction of Testosterone, but the main culprit is Dyhydrotestosterone (DHT).
-Since women have low levels of Testosterone, it is easily triggered in them.
+Signs of thinning hair can take the sail out of almost any woman’s day.
+Some experts say that the main cause of hair loss is underproduction of testosterone, but the main culprit is dyhydrotestosterone (DHT).
+Since women have low levels of testosterone, it is easily triggered in them.